GiulioRusso/Ni-Dataset/docs/functions/extract_annotations_dataset.md

 ## Overview

-This function processes all annotation masks in a dataset folder and extracts annotation coordinates as CSV files.
-It provides flexible control over:
+This function processes all annotation masks in a dataset folder by applying the `extract_annotations` function to each file.
+It extracts annotation coordinates as CSV files with flexible control over organization and output format.

+**Key features**:
+- Batch processes entire datasets using `extract_annotations` internally
+- Flexible organization: per-case folders or shared view folders
+- Optional statistics tracking for dataset overview
+- Works with `extract_slices_dataset` for aligned image-annotation pairs
+- Progress tracking with tqdm

+The function provides flexible control over:

 - **Anatomical view**: Extract from axial, coronal, or sagittal slices
 - **Organization**: Group by case or by view
 - **Granularity**: Per-slice or per-volume extraction
-- **Data format**: Bounding boxes or center points
+- **Data format**: Bounding boxes, center points, or radius format
 - **Coordinate adjustment**: Optional padding compensation for alignment with extracted images

-The function is designed to work in tandem with `extract_slices_dataset` to create aligned image-annotation pairs for machine learning tasks.

 ## Parameters